Play Kid

 - Esc - exit the emulator

-You can enter the debug mode any time by pressing d, or activate it at launch with the -d/--debug flag.
+You can open the debug panel any time by pressing d, by clicking on Machine▶Debug panel…, or activate it at launch with the -d/--debug flag.
+The debug panel shows up in a translucent window.
+It provides a view of the internal state of the emulator, with:

 You can use the provided UI controls to work with debug mode.
 You can also use the keyboard.
 These are the key bindings: